 Many European countries have long traditions of district heating.
 Over 100 years ago Denmark commissioned its first CHP plant using household waste to generate electricity with the surplus heat used for district heating.
-In 2005, Denmark had 430 cities- wide (public) district heating systems with 300 CHP units and 130 heat-only boilers.
+In 2005, Denmark had 430 city- wide (public) district heating systems with 300 CHP units and 130 heat-only boilers.
 All the heat-only boilers and 15 of the CHPs are fueled by wood or straw.
 In addition, there are about 480 private (small) CHP and heat-only plants (for greenhouses, schools, etc.).
-Also, 60% of all houses and residential units in Denmark are supplied with district heating; 25% (or more than 600,000 houses) are heated by biomass- based district heating [7].
+Also, 60% of all houses and residential units in Denmark are supplied with district heating; 25% (or more than 600,000 houses) are heated by biomass- based district heating [9].
 For many decades, oil was the primary fuel as district heating spread throughout the country.
 Renewable energy sources-wood, straw and biogas-became important fuels during the oil crises of the mid- and late-1970s.
 Climate policies became the key driver for renewables in the 1990s.
 Sweden has over 400 wood-fired district heating plants each with a capacity of over 5 MW.
-Wood fuel in district heating has increased six-fold since 1990 and in 2007 contributed nearly one-half of the feedstock for district heating.
+Wood fuel in district heating.
 In 2007, district heating (as an "energy carrier") contributed about 12% of the total supply in Sweden.
 At the same time, district heating made up approximately 29% of the energy delivered to the residential and service sectors throughout the country (non-industrial).
-Renewable energy, as a share of total energy generation in Sweden, was nearly 44% in 2007 [9].
+Renewable energy, as a share of total